Help contents

 Supported multi-project analyses

 Multi-project analysis is typically used when a project calls other projects in the same project group or solution.
-It's also used when a project uses a library file or a binary control.
-The following table lists what kind of systems you can analyze with multi-project analysis.
+It's also used when a project uses a library file.

 |